useradgents/ua-card-scanner/README.md

 ```

-`cardsTypeAuthorized` take en array of CardType.
+`cardsTypeAuthorized` take en array of `CardType`.
 If you pass this paramater, ua-card-scanner return cardInformations by delegate only if the card number detected match with rules of one cardType

 `CardType` available